Become a Certified Texas Educator

 3. Apply and be admitted to the FasTrack program.

-Once you have passed your PACT test, there are a few forms that are required to be filled out and returned before admittance.
-Successful completion of the PACT test in the area of certification and a minimum of 2.75 is required.
+Once you have passed your PACT test, a few forms must be filled out and returned before admittance.
+Successful completion of the PACT test in the area of certification, and a minimum of 2.75 is required.

 4. Coursework and observations